coldbox-modules/cbdebugger/readme.md

 This will activate the debugger in your application and render out at the end of a request or by visiting the debugger request tracker visualizer at `/cbdebugger`.

+## Capabilities

+The ColdBox debugger is a full fledged lightweith performance monitor for your ColdBox applications.
+It tracks your requests, whether Ajax, traditional or REST, it's environment, execution and much more.
+Here is a listing of some of the capabilities you get with the ColdBox Debugger:

+- Track all incoming requests to your applications in memory or offloaded cache
+- Track exceptions and execution environment
+- Track incoming http requests, parameters, body and much more
+- Track request collections
+- Track Hibernate and `cborm` queries, criteria queries and session stats
+- Track `qb` and `quick` queries, entities and stats
+- Tap into LogBox via our Tracer messages and discover logging on a per request basis
+- Profile execution and results of **ANY** model object
+- Profile execution of any ColdBox interception point
+- Custom Timer helpers for adding timing methods and annotations anywhere in -our code
+- Profile your production or development apps with ease
+- Track ColdBox modules and lifecycles
+- Highly configurable
+- Highly extensible

 ## Settings

 The debugger is highly configurable and we have tons of settings to assist you in your development adventures and also in your performance tuning adventures.
 Please note that the more collectors you active, the slower your application can become.
 By default we have pre-selected defaults which add neglible performance to your applications.